lreszczynski/Forum/README.md

    `./database-scripts/recreate.sh` (modify `USER`, `PASSWORD`, `DATABASE` and `HOST` variables if needed)
 2. Change directory to `backend/`
 3. Run `./gradlew bootRun` (modify database connection values in `backend/src/main/resources/application.yaml` if needed)
-4. Change directory to `react-frontend/`
+4. Change directory to `react-frontend/` in new terminal session
 5. Run `npm start`
 6. Go to `localhost:3000` in the web browser